aecwells/file-server/README.md

 - **GET /dashboard**: Displays files grouped by collections.
 - **GET /all-files**: Displays a list of all files with their details and actions.

-## Contributing

-Thank you for considering contributing to the File-Server project!
-Please read the [contribution guide](https://laravel.com/docs/contributions) for details on how to contribute.

-## Security Vulnerabilities

-If you discover a security vulnerability within File-Server, please send an e-mail to the project maintainer.
-All security vulnerabilities will be promptly addressed.

 ## License

 File-Server is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).